django-cms/django-cms/docs/getting_started/tutorial.rst

 Menus
 -----
-Another option this view lets you tweak is wether or not the page should appear in your site's navigation (that is, wether there should be a menu entry to reach it or not)
+Another option this view lets you tweak is whether or not the page should appear in your site's navigation (that is, whether there should be a menu entry to reach it or not)

 Adding content to a page
 ========================

 So far, our page doesn't do much.
-Make sure it's marked as "published", the click on the page's "edit" button.
+Make sure it's marked as "published", then click on the page's "edit" button.

 Ignore most of the interface for now, and click the "view on site" button on the